No matter how much research you do, not every marketing campaign will get positive results.

-It’s a process, and it’s common for multiple A/B tests to be carried out prior to making a final decision or final change.
+A/B testing is a whole process, and it’s common for multiple split tests to be performed prior to making your final decision.

-You can test virtually anything in your marketing materials: headlines, calls to action, body copy, images, etc. If you can change it, you can test it.
-But that doesn’t mean you should necessarily spend months testing every little thing.
-Instead, focus on the things that are most likely to have a big impact.
+You can test virtually anything in your marketing materials or on your website: headlines, CTAs, body copy, images, navigation bar placement, etc. If you can change it, you can test it.

 On your website, this likely includes:

 - the headline

 - any graphic you use in direct correlation to your sales efforts